aws-samples/karpenter-blueprints/blueprints/dynamic-disk-ebs-volume/README.md

 ## Purpose

 When Karpenter provisions nodes of varying sizes, EBS volume capacity becomes a critical constraint.
+A fixed 20GB root volume fails on larger instances that need to store more container images and handle higher pod density.

-Consider a scenario where 10 pods require substantial storage for multiple container images and ephemeral data—if Karpenter launches a mix of instance types (2xlarge, 4xlarge, 6xlarge), a fixed 20GB root volume will fail on larger instances that need to store more container images and handle higher pod density.
-With the rise of AI/ML workloads on Kubernetes, the growth in container image sizes has been considerably, where image are commonly ten of gigabytes in size; these images will demand big instance types along with suitable allocated disk space.
+Consider a scenario where 10 pods require substantial storage for multiple container images and ephemeral data.
+If Karpenter launches a mix of instance types (2xlarge, 4xlarge, 6xlarge), the fixed volume size becomes a bottleneck.
+This problem has intensified with AI/ML workloads on Kubernetes, where container images are commonly tens of gigabytes in size and demand larger instance types with suitable disk space.

 This blueprint automatically resizes EBS volumes based on instance type: a c6i.2xlarge receives 300GB, a c6i.4xlarge gets 500GB, and a c6i.6xlarge provisions 600GB—eliminating manual intervention and preventing storage-related disruptions.

-Key use cases include:
+**Key use cases:**

-* AI/ML workloads where images demand considerable disk space.
+* AI/ML workloads with large container images requiring considerable disk space
-* Larger instances hosting more pods require proportionally larger EBS volumes to store the corresponding container images.
+* Larger instances hosting more pods that need proportionally larger EBS volumes to store container images
-* Larger instances hosting pods that utilize ephemeral storage (emptyDir volumes) need EBS volumes with higher IOPS to prevent I/O bottlenecks.
+* Larger instances with pods using ephemeral storage (emptyDir volumes) that require higher IOPS to prevent I/O bottlenecks

 ## Requirements